 For me, Memorial Day marks the official start of the summer cooking season - a little premature as far as the calendar is concerned, but I don't need much of an excuse to fire up the grill.

-When you plan your Memorial Day menu, why not think outside the box of standard burgers and hot dogs?
+When you plan your Memorial Day menu, why not think beyond standard burgers and hot dogs?
 There's certainly nothing wrong with those, but a cookout provides plenty of opportunities to get creative and wow your guests.

 The Best Recipes for Memorial Day